 Currently, the Google recommended way is to contact the website owner of the site that’s sharing your information and ask them to delete the content with your info.
 Once it’s off their site, Google will then remove it from its search the next time it crawls the site.
 However, identifying the owner of the site and obtaining their contact info can be a significant effort.
 And then you still need to convince them to remove the content.

-While Google can’t force a website owner to remove content, they can still remove the content from their search results.
-There are different forms you can use depending on the type of content that you need removed.
-Here are some of the links:
+Google can’t force a website owner to remove content from a web page.
+However, they can still remove the content from their own search results.
+This at least limits the traffic to these sites that are sharing your personal information.
+So the first step is to initiate a removal request.
+There are different forms you can use depending on the type of content that you need to be removed.

 If you need to remove content from Google search, give these links a try.
 If you run into any issues or have any questions, please don’t hesitate to contact us.